-All requirements from [RFC 3931] MUST be met by both the CCAP Core and the RPD unless this specification explicitly states that a particular requirement from [RFC 3931] is not required.
+The RPD MUST meet all requirements from [RFC 3931] unless this specification explicitly states that a particular requirement from [RFC 3931] is not required.

 The examples presented in the following sections are intended to represent selected aspects of the R-PHY topology.
 The R-PHY architecture is not limited only to the topologies shown in the examples.
-Other topologies-or combinations of topologies presented in the examples-can be supported by an R-PHY system.
+Other topologies - or combinations of topologies presented in the examples - can be supported by an R-PHY system.